 Combine your stay at Ngaga with a stay at Lango Camp, the sister lodge to Ngaga and situated on the western boundary of Odzala-Kokoua National Park.

 The six cottages at Ngaga Camp are nestled in a glade within the rainforest and are set on raised decks allowing for unrivalled views into the forest and above the canopy of trees.
 Each room has an en-suite bathroom with a shower and there are fans provided in each room for the warmer days.

 Children aged 15 years and over welcome at Ngaga.

 The lounge, bar and dining area is hugely spacious, stylish and comfortable and the area has open sided walls, allowing for spectacular views into the rainforest.
 The chefs in the camp are all very talented and can cater to all dietary requirements and create tantalising dishes using the freshest ingredients.

 The main activity at Ngaga Camp is trekking the Western lowland Gorillas which is done directly from the camp.
 Guests should be prepared to walk through some fairly rough terrain and should be able to walk between three and five miles a day for a trek.
 In the evenings, guests can gather around the fire pit where the on-site researchers give educational talks on the gorillas and the conservation projects going on in the area.
 Aside from the gorillas, there are also the putty nosed monkeys, forest elephants, the elusive bongo, huge variety of exotic bird life and even leopard have been spotted in the area.
-Guests can also enjoy guided walks both during the day or night and the expert guides can also organize birding walks.
+Guests can also enjoy guided walks both during the day or night and the expert guides can also organise birding walks.

 Location & directions